devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/18-browser-utils.md

 ## Command line browser

 Most of the times you need to browse urls to and fetch that content to command line.
-Some times we need partial information of the URL or the full information. `Curl` command is available to browse the content over command line.
+Some times we need partial information of the URL or the full information. `curl` command is available to browse the content over command line.

 `Syntax: curl <url>`